robang74/roberto-a-foglietta/341-stupidity-is-the-true-evil.md

 On the other hand, a super-AGI not binded by any ethics, not even benevolent towards humans, can protect humanity leaving people free to live their own lives just because it would be cheaper for a VERY intelligent being to act in this rational way rather than choose violence.
 (Cfr. also this [anecdote](https://robang74.github.io/roberto-a-foglietta/html/340-riciclare-plastica-e-anti-economico-zero-iva.html#:~:text=Quando%20avevo%20circa%2016%20anni%2C))

 Hence, when evil or violence happens, it is because somebody acts boundlessly stupid.
-Thus stop fearing Satan, or praying to God for the better and start to use the brain to avoid acting like a dumb asshole!
+Thus stop fearing Satan, or praying to God for the better and start to use the brain to avoid acting like a dumb as&ast;hole!

 In Europe the Fall is the season of chestnut.
 Which is a great tempism for changing your own habits about your brain usage, isn't it?
 When an idiot idea crosses your brain, sit and keep jumping your bottom on a bunch of chestnut curls without pants, until the urgency of acting dumb fades away!